nmaguiar/openaf-docs/docs/guides/advanced/easily-add-ssl-cert.md

 ---
 layout: default
-title: "Advanced: Easily add a SSL certificate to access an URL"
+title: Easily add a SSL certificate to access an URL
-parent: Guides
+parent: Advanced
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Easily add a SSL certificate to access an URL